HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Protection IDs are typically used to form a grouping of access.
 A good example is a stack data segment, which is accessible at user privilege level in read and write access from every thread that has R/W access with user privilege.
 However, only the corresponding user thread should be allowed to access the stack data segment.
 If a protection ID is assigned to the user thread, this can easily be accomplished.
 In addition, the protection ID also features a write disable bit, for allowing a model where many threads can read the protected segment but only few or one can write to it.
 If the segment Id is zero, the execution level must be privileged and address translation and protection checking is disabled.

+// ??? **note** Another way is to use the segment ID as the protection ID value.
+A thread can only access a segment when it is given the protection ID.
+Protection Id checking can globally enabled in the processor status word, and also individually on a segment base.
+We would loose however the write disable bit.

 ### Adress translation and caching

 The previous section depicted the virtual address translation.
 While the CPU architects the logical, virtual and physical address scheme, it does not specify how exactly the hardware supports the translation process.
 A very common model is to have for performance reasons TLBs for caching translation results and Caches for data caching.
 However, split TLBS and unified TLBs, L1 and L2 caches and other schemes are models to consider.
 This section just outline the common architecture and instructions to manage these CPU components.